Cervator/ArtifactoryFuns/argocd/README.md

 The goal by using Argo CD is having as much config and setup present in this readme's Git repo as possible, with minimal effort needed to maintain or even rebuild our infrastructure as needed.

 Argo CD is a Kubernetes-native CD operator meant to help maintain applications hosted within its cluster (or other clusters).
-It can manage apps in a variety of ways:
+It can manage apps (including itself) in a variety of ways, including _Helm_

-### Kustomize

-This is an approach now built into the `kubectl` CLI and the suggested approach to manage Argo itself.
-It relies on a central `kustomization.yaml` file that describes your application, which can involve links to other `kustomization.yaml` files as well as other resource files.
-You generally configure applications by linking files and editing/replacing chunks of YAML within config files.

-### Helm

 Helm is a well-known orchestration tool that relies on charts - template files that can depend on other charts and load values from given files to replace within the chart.
 You deploy a given chart as a "release" which you can list with `helm ls` (you need to supply a namespace to go beyond the default)